richfitz/stevedore/README.md

 ## Approach

-Docker publishes a [machine-readable API specification](https://docs.docker.com/engine/api/v1.29).
+The Docker API is [versioned](https://docs.docker.com/develop/sdk/#api-version-matrix) and each version includes a [machine-readable API specification](https://docs.docker.com/engine/api/v1.29).
 Rather than manually write wrappers that fit the output docker gives, `stevedore` _generates_ an interface directly from the spefification.
 Currently `stevedore` supports docker API versions 1.25 to 1.37 (defaulting to 1.29).

 This approach means that the output will be type-stable - there is no inference on what to return based on what the server chooses to return.
 With a given API version, the same fields will always be returned.
 Some of this information is very rich, for example, for the backgrounded container above: